namadjidku/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image3]                      |  ![alt text][image4]

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach
+#### 5. Solution Design Approach

 The overall strategy for deriving a model architecture was to try the transfer learning concept first with the inception module and then try the architecture developed by the Nvidia team.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that both models I tried had a low mean squared error on the training set but a higher mean squared error on the validation set.
-This implied that the model was overfitting.
-So to combat the overfitting, I added dropout layers to the model.
+In order to gauge how well the model was working, images and steering angle data were split into a training and validation set.
+Both models I tried had a low mean squared error on the training set but a higher mean squared error on the validation set.
+This implied that the models were overfitting.
+So to overcome the overfitting, dropout layers were added to the second model.
 After adding dropouts, the loss between training and validation sets was decreasing monotonically and quite close for both sets.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track, so to improve the driving behavior in these cases, I increased the keeping probability for the dropout layers from 0.4 to 0.5.
+There were a few spots where the vehicle fell off the track, so to improve the driving behavior in these cases, the keeping probability for the dropout layers was increased from 0.4 to 0.5.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-#### 2. Final Model Architecture
+#### 6. Final Model Architecture

-My final model consisted of the following layers:
+The final model architecture:

 | Layer         		      |     Output Shape 	|  Params            |
 |:---------------------------:|:-------------------:|:------------------:|